RalphMcDougall/RalphMcDougall.github.io/_projects/edesign314.md

 I was quite proud of the robust software that I implemented as it significantly reduced my development time after an initial development investment.
 Given this, I wish I had spent more time testing my debouncing algorithm.
-This was the only assessment point at which my system failed.
+This was the only given requirement that my system did not meet the specification as some button bounce was still measured by the test-station.
-I had attempted to implement a digital low-pass filter, but a simpler system would have sufficed and been easier to test.
+I had attempted to implement a digital low-pass filter, but a simpler system would have sufficed and been easier to debug.